Build a Reference Image with Yocto Project/OpenEmbedded

 Prerequisites

-A Yocto Project build requires intensive computing power and specific software packages.
+A Yocto Project build requires intensive computing power and specific software packages, which are specified below.

 Computer for the Yocto Project Build